traefik-tech-blog/hashicorp-webinar/readme.md

 # Simplifying Infrastructure and Networking Automation with HashiCorp and Traefik

+Insert summary blurb here about what this is webinar / blog / demo / etc

 ## Getting Started

 You can use Vagrant to set up the lab environment used in this webinar.
 Vagrant is